luizbgomide/EclipsePhase2e-ptbr/src/10/02-outer-system-polities.md

 ### Market Anarchist Flavors

-Most Extropians identify as individualists and "anarcho-capitalists," a term which always triggers those collectivist anarchists who consider capitalism and anarchism to be incompatible.
+Most Extropians identify as individualists and “anarcho-capitalists,” a term which always triggers those collectivist anarchists who consider capitalism and anarchism to be incompatible.
 Sorry, not sorry.
 The basis of Extropians ideology is a strict non-aggression policy, stating that any threat or act of violence against another person violates their right to self-determination.
 A subset of Extropians known as _mutualists_ have a more anti-capitalist bent, favoring markets but not profiteering.
 They establish mutualist cooperative banks, owned by their customers and operated by ALIs, which give out interest-free loans and use their own m-credit cryptocurrency.
 Mutualist corporations are structured as worker-owned cooperatives, and these compete alongside hypercorps in transitional economies.

 ### Intermediaries